DavidFB94/gym-tracker/README.md

 - As a site user I can create a workout so that I can plan/track my workout schedule.
 - As a site user I can view saved workouts so that I can access the saved information.
 - As a site user I can delete saved workouts so that I can remove workouts that I no longer wish to track.
-- As a site user I can create exercises so that I can make add them to my workout.
+- As a site user I can create exercises so that I can add them to my workout.
 - As a site user I can view my exercises in a workout so that I can plan/track my workout.
 - As a site user I can update my exercises so that I make can make changes if required.
 - As a site user I can delete saved exercises so that I can remove exercises that I no longer wish to track.